Absolute connectedness and classical groups: Split semisimple linear groups

 \begin{theorem} Let $k$ be an arbitrary infinite field and $G$ be a $k$-split, semisimple, simply connected, $k$-group.
-Then $G(k)$ is 3-weakly simple and 12-absolutely connected. \end{theorem} \begin{proof} Without loss of generality we may assume that $G$ is absolutely almost simple.
-Indeed, by \cite[22.10]{borel}, \cite[3.1.2]{tits_class}, the group $G$ is a direct product over $k$ where each $G_i$ is $k$-split, semisimple, simply connected and almost $k$-simple.
+Then $G(k)$ is in $\W_3$, so $G(k)$ is 12-absolutely connected. \end{theorem} \begin{proof} Without loss of generality we may assume that $G$ is absolutely almost simple.
+Indeed, by \cite[22.10]{borel}, \cite[3.1.2]{tits_class}, the group $G$ is a direct product $G_1\times\ldots\times G_n$ over $k$, where each $G_i$ is $k$-split, semisimple, simply connected and almost $k$-simple.
 Thus $G(k)\cong\prod_{1\leq i \leq n}G_i(k)$.
-By Lemma \ref{lem:sim}, every $G_i$ is absolutely almost simple, so by Lemma \ref{lem:zam}$(1)$, it is enough to prove that $G_i(k)$ is 3-weakly simple.
+By Lemma (\ref{lem:sim}), every $G_i$ is absolutely almost simple, so by Lemma \ref{lem:zam}$(1)$ and Theorem \ref{thm:conn}, it is enough to prove that $G_i(k)$ is in $\W_3$.

-By Proposition \ref{prop:reg} and Theorem \ref{thm:conn}, in order to prove the conclusion of the theorem, one needs to show that the set of non-regular elements in $T(k)$ is non-thick (Section \ref{sec:modcon}).
-By Definition \ref{def:reg}, it is enough to find, for each natural $m$, a sequence $(t_i)_{i<m}$ in $T(k)$ such that $\beta(t_i^{-1}t_j)\neq 1$ for $i<j<m$ and $\beta\in\Sigma$.
+By Proposition \ref{prop:reg} and Theorem \ref{thm:conn}, in order to prove the conclusion of the theorem, one needs to show that the set of non regular elements in $T(k)$ is non thick (cf. (\ref{def:thick})).
+By Definition \ref{def:reg}, it is enough to find, for each $m\in\N$, a sequence $(t_i)_{i<m}$ in $T(k)$ such that $\beta(t_i^{-1}t_j)\neq 1$ for $i<j<m$ and $\beta\in\Phi$.